krhetest/LabBench.Manual/docs/method_of_limits.md

 element is common to all LabBench tests, and is always the first element in a test definition.

-Please refer to [To Be Written](to-be-written) for a description of how to define the update rate for a test.
+Please refer to [Tests](index.html#tests) for a description of how to define the update rate for a test.

 ### Element: Definition of dependencies

 Definition of test dependencies with ```<dependency>``` is common to all LabBench tests, and is always the second element in a test definition.

-Please refer to [To Be Written](to-be-written) for a description of how to define test dependencies.
+Please refer to [Tests](index.html#tests) for a description of how to define test dependencies.

 ### Element: ```<channels>```